-- Company headquarters and executive management is located in Sydney, New South Wales. - A manufacturing plant for tuna oils and related products, customer service and quality assurance departments is located at Altona, Victoria. - The Finance, Human Resources and IT departments are located in Gladstone Park, Victoria. - Innovation, Research & Development, Product Development, Technical Support, Sales and Marketing departments are located in Brisbane, Queensland. - A Logistics and Customer Service office is located in the UK.
+- The Company's registered office is located in Sydney, New South Wales. - A manufacturing plant for tuna oils and related products, customer service and quality assurance departments are located in Altona, Victoria. - The Finance, Human Resources and IT departments are located in Gladstone Park, Victoria. - Innovation, Research & Development, Product Development, Technical Support, Sales and Marketing departments are located in Brisbane, Queensland. - A Logistics and Customer Service office is located in the UK.